Understanding and Improving

 after they've left a rehabilitation center.

-This fact was the reason why we designed and created professional speech and language therapy on DVD and VHS!
+This fact was the reason why we designed and created professional speech and language therapy on DVD!

-Through a collaboration of certified speech-language pathologists, a series of professional speech and language videos are now available to successfully treat expressive aphasia at home.
+Through a collaboration of certified speech-language pathologists, a series of professional speech and language DVDs are now available to successfully treat expressive aphasia at home.

-These videos provide adults the opportunity to communicate more effectively with an easy-to-use, affordable program.
+These exercises on DVD provide adults the opportunity to communicate more effectively with an easy-to-use, affordable program.

 Help your loved one improve their Expressive Aphasia Today!